Crypt/EBAZ4205/projects/Bidirectional-IO-test/readme.md

 # Bidirectional I/O pin demo

-Bidirectional i/o pins are needed for some protocol drivers, implemetation details were not clear and much experimentation was needed to get a usable result.
+Bidirectional i/o pins are needed for some protocol drivers, implementation details were not clear and much experimentation was needed to get a usable result.

-The essesnce as a verilog example is as shown below:
+The essence as a verilog example is as shown below:

 ```
 // pin sig is the bidirectional input output pin